lfscanning/scaffold/docs/config.md

   * `jira`: Optional Jira server and login information
   * `whitesource`: Optional whitesource server authentication information
   * `github_oauth`: Optional project specific GitHub OAuth token

+### create findings-[project].yaml files for each project

+The `findings-[project].yaml` file (where [project] is replaced with the project name used in the config file) contains information used in the generation of the HTML report.
+The file contains a list of `findings` with the following fields:
+* `id` Id unique to each finding
+* `priority` Priority of the finding as displayed in the report
+* `matches-license` license name that this finding applies to as it appears in the fossology
+* `matches-path` optional file path that the finding applies to
+* `text` Text used for the finding in the HTML report

+See the [findings-sample.yaml](findings-sample.yaml) for an example file.

+### `matches-[project].json files for each project

+The `matches-[project].json` file optionally store information for bulk matches.
+The file contains a list of bulk matches with the following fields:
+* `comment` Descriptive comment - such as the name of the header text being matched
+* `text`: Regular expression of the text to match
+* `actions`: List of actions with the following fields:
+  * `action`: Action to be taken - one of:
+    * `add`: Add a new element
+    * FIXME: any others?
+  *`license`: License ID